bfansports/CloudProcessingEngine/README.md

    - **InputPoller:** Listens to Amazon SQS for commands from your client applications.
 Your client apps can start new workflows by sending a `start_job` command along with some JSON payload.
    - **ActivityPoller:** Listens to SWF for incoming tasks.
 One ActivityPoller is a worker so you can have many running.
 They all listen on a particular queue (TaskList) and process task SWF assign to them.

 The ActivityPoller execute Activities that you develop.
-You can create Activities for any type of processes your workflow requires.
-So you can have several types of workers handling different type of activities in your workflow.
+You must create an Activity for each type of task your workflow can handle.
+So you will have several types of workers handling different type of activities in your workflow.
+Each worker is a daemon that run on a box or in a Docker container.

 Workflows are arbitrary and are defined using a YAML plan that you must write yourself.
-The plan defines your workflow steps and which activity execute each step.
+A plan defines your workflow steps and which activity executes each step.
 Input and Output data can be passed on from one activity to another.

 ## Example